Generic Gelfand-Tsetlin Modules of Quantized and Classical Orthogonal Algebras

-In formula \eqref{a2pj}, $l_{2p+1,i}$ is denoted by $l_i$, $l_{2p,i}$ by $l_i'$, and $l_{2p-1,i}$ by $l_i''$.
-Likewise, in formula \eqref{b2pj}, $l_{2p+2,i}$ is denoted by $l_i$, $l_{2p+1,i}$ by $l_i'$, and $l_{2p,i}$ by $l_i''$.
-These are written differently than the matrix coefficients given in \cite[Section~3]{gav}, but it is proven in Section \ref{conv_forms} that \eqref{a2pj} and \eqref{b2pj} are equal to the original matrix coefficients.
+where $l_{2p+1,i}$ is denoted by $l_i$, $l_{2p,i}$ by $l_i'$, $l_{2p-1,i}$ by $l_i''$, and $l_{2p-2,i}$ by $l_i'''$.
+These are expanded versions of the matrix coefficients given in \cite[Section~3]{gav}, namely we rewrite the coefficients more explicitly without absolute values.
 It is convenient for the $q$-numbers to be positive in the proof of Proposition \ref{rat}, which is why we make this change. \end{subsection}

-\begin{subsection}{More convenient formulas} The matrix coefficients from the formulas in \cite[Section~3]{gav} are originally written as follows: We wish to rewrite these without absolute values.
-First we examine the $q$-number $[|l_r-l_j'-1|]$ that appears in \eqref{a2pj_original}.
-It is simple to show $l_r-l_j'-1<0$ if and only if $m_{2p+1,r}-m_{2p,j}<r-j$.
-Consider the inequality $m_{2p+1,r}-m_{2p,j}<r-j$.
-If $r\leq j$, the left-hand side is nonnegative and the right-hand side is nonpositive, hence the inequality is not satisfied.
-However, if $r>j$, the left-hand side is nonpositive and the right-hand side is positive.
-Therefore if $r\leq j$, then $l_r-l_j'-1\geq 0$, and if $r>j$, then $l_r-l_j-1<0$.
-We obtain the same result for the $q$-number $[|l_r'-l_j'|]$ in \eqref{a2pj_original} as well as $[|l_r-l_j'|]$ and $[|l_r'-l_j'|]$ in \eqref{b2pj_original}.

-For every other $q$-number with absolute values in the coefficients, a similar argument gives us the following: if $r<j$, then the expression inside the absolute value is nonnegative, and if $r\geq j$, then the expression is negative.
-Therefore we can rewrite $A_{2p}^j(\alpha)$ without absolute values: The negatives cancel since there are an even number of negatives in both the numerator and the denominator.
-Similarly, we rewrite The negatives cancel here as well.
-Therefore \eqref{a2pj_original} is equal to \eqref{a2pj} and \eqref{b2pj_original} is equal to \eqref{b2pj}. \end{subsection}